intermine/intermine-report-widgets/README.md

 The middleware accepts two params.
 One, `apps` is an Array of paths to app sources.
 This can be any of the following:

-1. Git paths on the net like: `git://github.com/intermine/demo-fatapps.git`
+1. Git paths on the net like: `git://github.com/intermine/example-fatapps.git`
-1. Local file paths: `/home/dev/demo-fatapps`
+1. Local file paths: `/home/dev/example-fatapps`

 The other parameter, `config`, represents the configuration you want merged with the config from the apps sources.
 This can be one of the following:

-1. Local file path: `/home/dev/demo-service/config.json`
+1. Local file path: `/home/dev/example-middleware/config.json`
 1. A plain JS Object.

 Only the first parameter is required.

+Then, the middleware provides you with two routes:

+1. GET `/embedding/fatapps` - which gives you a config for all the apps it can serve
+2. GET `/embedding/fatapps/:appId` - which returns one app

+Both URLs are being used internally by the FatApp client (see `example/public/js/intermine.fatapps.js`).